Frequently Asked Questions

 Sure.
 You can open an PDF document in any other compatible software.
 However, the availability and confirmation of the authenticity and authorship of the document is subject to the capabilities of the reader software.

 Go to Clerkecertify.com web site.
-You can upload the electronic copy and the system will automatically verify the authenticity and authorship of the certified document and confirm its validaity in seconds.
+You can upload the electronic copy and the system will automatically authenticate the certified document and confirm its validity in seconds.

-Clerk E-Certify technology platform is powered by TRIEBRARY electronic bridge, a universal integration platform to connect with most governmental Official Records systems and Court Case Information systems.
-TRIEBRARY Electronic gateway allows Clerk E-Certify to communicate securely with data respositories and generate Certified copies in real-time.
+Clerk E-Certify technology platform is powered by TRIEBRARY electronic bridge, a universal integration platform that connects with most government Official Records systems and Court Case Information systems.
+TRIEBRARY Electronic gateway allows Clerk E-Certify to communicate securely with data repositories and generate Certified copies in real-time.
 Furthermore, our secured electronic communication channels maintain the highest level of network security protocols.

 Uniform Electronic Transaction Act provides the basic framework under which electronic signatures are valid in lieu of a manual signature.
 Florida statute 668.50(9)(a) provides that an electronic record or electronic signature has the same legal effect and enforceability as a manual signature.
 The state provides that the act of a person may be shown in any manner, including a showing of the efficacy of any security procedure applied to determine the person to which the electronic record or electronic signature was attributable.
 Section 668.50(2)(n) defines the term "security procedure".
 Section 668.003(3) defines the term "digital signature", which is the technology used by Clerk E-Certify to create the documents.

-Yes, Clerk E-Certify offers XML/API interface to request electronic certificates and verify the document authenticity. if you are a high volume requestor, please contact TRIEDATA Inc. to discuss further details.
+Yes, Clerk E-Certify offers XML/API interface to request electronic certificates and verify the document authenticity. if you are a high volume requester, please contact TRIEDATA Inc. to discuss further details.